 What if someone who is working falls ill and is only entitled to SSP whilst those who are not working still get 80% of their pay?

 This does seem particularly unfair – but the legal position is just that.
-It would be up to you as an employer to decide whether to exercise discretion to enhance their pay in those circumstances or transfer them to furlough.
-It appears that the employer’s discretion on who to furlough is wide and doesn’t only extend to employees who would otherwise be redundant.
+It would be up to you as an employer to decide whether to exercise discretion to enhance their pay in those circumstances.

 Do I have to pay pension contributions while someone is on furlough?

 Yes.
-HMRC’s updated guidance issued on 4 April also clarifies that the reference salary (by which the 80% rate of pay is calculated) should not include the cost of non-monetary benefits provided to employees, including taxable Benefits in Kind.
+HMRC’s guidance states that the reference salary (by which the 80% rate of pay is calculated) should not include the cost of non-monetary benefits provided to employees, including taxable Benefits in Kind.
 Similarly, benefits provided through salary sacrifice schemes (including pension contributions) that reduce an employee’s taxable pay should also not be included in the reference salary.
 Where the employer provides benefits to furloughed employees, this should be in addition to the wages that must be paid under the terms of the Job Retention Scheme.

 Normally, an employee cannot switch freely out of a salary sacrifice scheme unless there is a life event.
 HMRC agrees that COVID-19 counts as a life event that could warrant changes to salary sacrifice arrangements, if the relevant employment contract is updated accordingly.